jonlpersson/ed-latimore/site/_products/more-detail-than-summaries-less-time-than-reading-book.md

           seminal text on the way of the samurai, The Hagakure emphasizes loyalty, self-discipline, stoicism and simplicity as the virtues that should guide a samurai's conduct.
+      - heading: '"The Book of Five Rings" by Miyamoto Musashi'
+        text: >-
+          The Book of Five Rings is a text on kenjutsu and the martial arts written in the 1600s by the undefeated samurai Miyamoto Musashi, known as the Sword Saint.
+Musashi advises that by adopting various stances and strategies used in different martial arts, and a state of spiritual calm and strategic acuity, warriors can prevail in combat with a variety of opponents.
+Divided into the five chapters of Earth, Water, Fire, Wind and Void, the book uses metaphors from nature and Buddhism to impart Musashi's lethal techniques and philosophical attitudes on confronting conflict.
 ---